[Python] That's it! A summary of pytest mocks!

 Mocking methods and properties

-Now, let's get to the main part.
+Now, let's get straight to the main topic.

-First, let's explain mocking methods and properties.
+First, I will explain how to mock methods and properties.

 Mocking instance methods